The following official statement outlines efforts at UMass Amherst to comply with the Higher Education Opportunity Act.

 - Disable access to the materials violating copyright and suspend the network connection of the computer using these materials.

-- Inform the alleged infringer of the existing complaints via the Notice of Copyright Violation Form (pdf, 19k).
+- Inform the alleged infringer of the existing complaints via the Notice of Copyright Violation (pdf, 19k).
 OIT does not perform digital forensics, but can provide more information about the specific files that prompted a copyright complaint.

 Students are responsible for all activities on the campus network originating from computer(s) registered in their name.
 Copyright holders reserve the right to contact the University for each instance of copyright infringement.